ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    :start-after: # docs-start: setup
    :end-before: # docs-end: setup

-The first line simply adds a useful attribute: the mortality randomness stream (which is used to answer the question "which simulants died at this time step?").
+The first line simply adds a useful class attribute: the mortality randomness stream (which is used to answer the question "which simulants died at this time step?").

 The next bit is the main feature of note: the introduction of the